EswarKamal/EswarKamal/README.md

 - 👋 Hi, I’m @EswarKamal
-- 👀 I’m interested in CyberSecurity
+- 👀 Interested in CyberSecurity
-- 🌱 I’m currently learning CSE in B. Tech
+- 🌱 Student, CSE in B. Tech
-- 💞️ I’m looking to collaborate on Google
+- 💞️ Looking to collaborate with Google
-- 📫 How to reach me eswarkamal.p@gmail.com
+- 📫 Reach Me at eswarkamal.p@gmail.com

 <!---
 EswarKamal/EswarKamal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.